Franisz/zUtilities/README.md

     - `1` - CurrentWeapon.
 Only icons and values for current drawn or equipped weapon will be shown.
 In *no fight* mode, there is the possibility of more than one icon and value being shown, depending on the equipped distance/melee weapon or spell.
     - `2` - AllButZeros.
 Displays all icons and values for all protections types except those that are 0.
     - `3` - All.
 Displays all icons and values for all protections.
+  - Note that:
+    - Transformation into a monster is considered as *Fight* mode.
+    - When option is set higher than `0` and target has flag `NPC_FLAG_IMMORTAL` then only one icon (cracked shield) will be shown.
+There is no point in showing all the icons if target is immortal.

 - Displays coin icon next to the focused npc name if player can pickpocket him.